bhlaing/MyMonashApp/README.md

 **Clean architecture and benefits**
 <br/><br/>
-Clean architecture allows us to further decouple business logics from android framework.
+Clean architecture allows us to decouple business logics from android framework.
 The use of domain usecases/observer(in this case) meaning each business logic is isolated and tested seperately from view.
 This also allows scaling into modular architecture by simplay extracting domain and data layer into feature modules <br/>
 Each feature also holds it's own \_di module to allow easy refactor/removal <br/>